"iPod, iPhone and iPad transfer software."

 Requirements: Microsoft .NET Framework

-What's new in this version: Version 16.17 adds the ability to copy reminders from iOS devices.
+What's new in this version: Version 16.26 adds compatibility with iPhone 8 and iOS 11.

 Top user review